CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

 ####Select Configuration and License Directories####
 On this screen, you will be selecting the configuration and license files needed for the application.
 You can find out more information on how to get these files in the [Obtaining Configuration Files](#obtainingConfigFiles) section in the deployment guide.
 We ask that these files are kept in the same directory with each other.
 If they aren't, the application will not be able to run.

-The first file to be selected is the <b>Integration Configuration File</b>.
+The first file to be selected is the **Integration Configuration File**.
 Please enter the path to the <u>dxlclient.config</u> file, including the file name.

-The next file to be selected is the <b>License Key</b> file.
+The next file to be selected is the **License Key** file.
 Please enter the path to the <u>license-key.xml</u> file, including the file name.

 ####Email Configuration####
 CIS CSAT Pro must be able to connect to and utilize a valid SMTP server in order to send email messages.
 CIS CSAT Pro utilizes the Grails mail plugin for email communication.